cysouw/diathesis/text/c13_zumInfinitive.md

 The *haben+am‑In­fi­ni­tiv* construction is a fascinating construction that needs much more research [cf. @businger2017: 323-325].
 It is a colloquial construction that is virtually unattested in traditional corpora.
 However, in more informal usage online it is reasonably easy to find examples.

 The basic clause of this diathesis has an agentive intransitive verb, like *brennen* 'to burn' [@next a].
-A new subject is added to the sentence, and the old subject is demoted to accusative [@next b].
-This new subject is an experiencer of the original basic clause, which can also be expressed as an experiencer dative [@next c], see [@sec:case-possessor-of-nominative-to-dative-experiencer].
-This experiencer is always inherently the possessor of the original subject [@next d].
+This diathesis targets the (often implicit) possessor of the intransitive subject.
+Crucially for this diathesis to work, this possessor is some kind of experiencer of the event.
+Such experiencer possessives can alternatively be expressed as a dative [@next b], see [@sec:case-possessor-of-nominative-to-dative-experiencer].
+The *haben+am‑In­fi­ni­tiv* diathesis now promoted this dative to subject and the old subject is demoted to accusative [@next c].

 ::: ex
 a.
-Die Wohnung brennt.
+Die Wohnung (des Studenten) brennt.
 b.
+Dem Studenten brennt die Wohnung.
+c.
 Der Student hat die Wohnung am Brennen.
-c.
-Ihm brennt die Wohnung.
-d.
-Seine Wohnung brennt.
 :::

 This means that the subject of a *haben+am‑In­fi­ni­tiv* construction (here *Der Student* 'the student') is always inherently the possessor of the object of this construction (here *die Wohnung* 'the apartment').
 I included the word *pertinenz* as part of the German name for all diatheses that include such an inherent possessor in the role-remapping.
 The current diathesis is thus called ~~Pertinenzinversiv~~.
 This diathesis is closely related to the *Ortspertinenzinversiv*, see [@sec:infinitive-haben].
 Both diatheses are semantically and structurally similar, though curiously the *Ortspertinenzinversiv* uses a *haben+In­fi­ni­tiv* construction without *am*.